virgo79/acf-audio-video-player/README.md

 # Compatibility
 This ACF Field has been tested with:
-- ACF 5.7.0 PRO or later (but should work even with ACF5)
+- ACF 5.7.0 PRO or later (but should work also with ACF 5.x)
 - Wordpress 4.9.8

 - Does not work with ACF4